higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 ## Compression

-[mu] allows us to compress the data we are sending in our services.
+[Mu] allows us to compress the data we are sending in our services.
 We can enable this compression either on the server or the client side.

-[mu] supports `Gzip` as compression format.
+[Mu] supports `Gzip` as compression format.

 For server side compression, we just have to add the annotation `Gzip` in our defined services.